 Enjoying quality time with a senior loved one helps the family caregiver to slow down as well, and provides the opportunity to create fond new memories together.

-For further activity suggestions for those with dementia, and to learn more about our highly specialized and personalized Barrington memory care services and the areas we serve, contact Inspired Home Care at 847-787-7572.
+For further activity suggestions for those with dementia, and to learn more about our dementia care and elderly care in Barrington, IL and the surrounding communities, contact Inspired Home Care at 847-787-7572.
 Our care services allow family members to take time to care for their own needs.
 To view all of the communities where we provide care, please visit our Locations Served page.